How to Heal a Dog Wound: A Complete Guide

 1. Monitor the Dog Wound

 Be sure to monitor your dog for any signs of infection, inflammation, redness, swelling, warmth, or pus.
-Also, keep the wound dry and avoid baths.
+Also, keep the wound dry and avoid baths for the meantime.
 If you notice any of these symptoms, or if the wound doesn’t start to heal within a few days, contact our vets for advice.

 Cuts and Lacerations